-Pulitzer Prize-winning journalist Martin “Marty” Baron became executive editor of The Washington Post in 2013.
-He oversees print and digital news operations and a staff of about 650 journalists.
+Baron is the 2019 ICFJ Founders Award for Excellence in Journalism winner.
+Martin “Marty” Baron became executive editor of The Washington Post on January 2, 2013.
+He oversees The Post’s print and digital news operations and a staff of more than 800 journalists.

-Baron has also held top editing positions at The New York Times, the Los Angeles Times and The Miami Herald.
-Under his leadership, the Herald won the Pulitzer Prize for Breaking News Coverage in 2001 for its coverage of the raid to recover Elián González, the Cuban boy at the center of a fierce immigration and custody dispute.
+Prior to the Globe, he held top editing positions at The New York Times, the Los Angeles Times and the Miami Herald.
+Under his leadership, the Miami Herald won the Pulitzer Prize for Breaking News Coverage in 2001 for its coverage of the raid to recover Elián González, the Cuban boy at the center of a fierce immigration and custody dispute.

-He began his journalism career at The Miami Herald in 1976, serving as a state reporter and later as a business writer.
-In 1979, he moved to the Los Angeles Times.
-There, he became business editor in 1983; assistant managing editor for page-one special reports, public opinion polling and special projects in 1991; and editor of the newspaper’s Orange County Edition in 1993.
+He began his journalism career at the Miami Herald in 1976, serving as a state reporter and later as a business writer.
+In 1979, he moved to the Los Angeles Times, where he became business editor in 1983; assistant managing editor for page-one special reports, public opinion polling and special projects in 1991; and, in 1993, editor of the newspaper’s Orange County Edition, which then had about 165 staffers.

-In 1996, Baron moved to The New York Times.
-He was named associate managing editor for nighttime news operations of the newspaper in 1997.
-He became executive editor at The Miami Herald in 2000.
+In 1996, Baron moved to The New York Times; he became associate managing editor responsible for the nighttime news operations of the newspaper in 1997.
+He was named executive editor at the Miami Herald at the start of 2000.

-A native of Tampa, Florida, Baron speaks fluent Spanish.
-He graduated from Lehigh University in 1976 with both bachelor’s and MBA degrees.
+Born in 1954 and raised in Tampa, FL, Baron speaks fluent Spanish.
+He graduated from Lehigh University in 1976 with both BA and MBA degrees.